umitkabuli/python_machine_learning/README.md

 Sebastian Raschka
 Vahid Mirjalili

-This reository inluced codes in the book
+This repository inluced codes in the book